slightknack/difflogic/README.md

 Using JAX, train a network of logic gates to learn the 3x3 kernel function for Conway's Game of Life.

+# results

+Using logical 1-bit quantization implemented from scratch, with some elbow grease, I compiled a neural network (running on the GPU) to a 300-line single-threaded c program.
+This resulted in a **162,249x speedup.** That seems crazy but it's true.

+# to reproduce

+1. Clone this repo.
+2. Create and source a `venv`.
+3. Install dependencies listed below using pip
+3. Run `python3 main.py`.
+  - This will train for 3000 epochs with jit (< 2 minutes).
+  - Record the `s/epoch` time.
+Each epoch is 512 samples:
+    - On my machine, I get `0.025 s/epoch`.
+  - Verify `test_loss_hard: 0` at the end.
+  - After training, this will produce a file, `gate.c`.
+4. Compile `gate.c` using your preferred c compiler:
+  - `gcc gate.c -O3 -o gate -Wall -Wextra`
+  - Run with `./gate`
+5. For benchmarking, comment out visualization
+  - `C-f` `comment out`, three lines
+6. Benchmark with `time ./gate`
+  - This runs 100k steps of GOL on a random board
+  - Record how long it takes -> `bench_time`:
+    - On my machine, program finishes in `4.08s`.
+7. Compute the speedup:
+  - `(512 * s/epoch) / (bench_time / 100000)`
+  - As a lower bound, I got a *162,249x speedup.*
+    - (When I benched, I modified `main.py` to not record weight update time.)

+Hardware: 2023 MacBook Pro M3, 18GB

 # resources

 - [original paper/blog](https://google-research.github.io/self-organising-systems/difflogic-ca)